wilmix8/JAVA7.0/README.md

 =====================

-a)  JAVA7.0  behaves  like  his  parent  java
+a)  JAVA7.0  behaves  like  his  parent  java and  JDollar

 java  fails  completly in  code  security.  so JAVA7.0  is  widely  used